Frequently Asked Questions

-The Pathways Foundation is a registered harm prevention charity with tax deductable gift status was incorporated in 2002 with a mission to educate community about ROP and provide quality assured safe rites of passage programmes for young people and their attending parent or mentor.
+The Pathways Foundation is a registered harm prevention charity with tax deductable gift status was incorporated in 2002 with a mission to educate community about ROP and provide quality assured safe rites of passage Programs for young people and their attending parent or mentor.

 Since 1996, a group of men and women working with young people recognised they were underachieving, lacking in direction, self harming and initiating themselves into young adulthood through risk taking behaviour to ‘prove’ they were grown up.
-Understanding the need for young people to take part in conscious safe rites of passage and mark the shift from boy/girl psychology to healthy man/woman psychology was an essential ingredient Pathways developed their award winning contemporary rites of passage programmes.
+Understanding the need for young people to take part in conscious safe rites of passage and mark the shift from boy/girl psychology to healthy man/woman psychology was an essential ingredient Pathways developed their award winning contemporary rites of passage Programs.

-This group of pioneering experts developed the much respected ‘Pathways to Manhood’(1996) and ‘Pathways into Womanhood’ (2005) programmes and are delivered nationally as well as Leadership Development Training, Young Leaders Development, Young Stars and Raising Teenagers School talks for parents.
+This group of pioneering experts developed the much respected ‘Pathways to Manhood’(1996) and ‘Pathways into Womanhood’ (2005) Programs and are delivered nationally as well as Leadership Development Training, Young Leaders Development, Young Stars and Raising Teenagers School talks for parents.

 Pathways Foundation is a values based organisation with three key values of Respect, Responsibility and Awareness.
-The Pathways Foundation has a well earned reputation for delivering safe quality assured rites of passage programmes, training and development of our future leaders and supporting parents with practical tools to assist parents.
+The Pathways Foundation has a well earned reputation for delivering safe quality assured rites of passage Programs, training and development of our future leaders and supporting parents with practical tools to assist parents.

-Our programmes are for everyone.
+Our Programs are for everyone.
 For families who share great relationships with their children, for families who may be struggling with their children, for young people struggling to fit in and achieve their full potential, for young people who are achieving their goals, for children longing to spend quality time with their mum or dad, for mothers and fathers wanting to connect and spend time with their kids, for kids spending too much time with technology, or spending too much time on social media, for young people who feel anxious about who they are.

 Leave the day to day behind and invest some precious time with your child in a bush setting to have some fun, be challenged and mark this important transition.
 To gain a deeper understanding about what it means to be a healthy young man or woman and have authentic relationships with their parents and peers.